Lars Eller: Montreal Canadiens (2010–2016)

 Eller recovered from the injury during the off-season and returned to the Montreal Canadiens lineup to begin the 2013–14 season.
 During the off-season, Eller and his agent were in talks with the Canadiens organization on a contract extension but eventually decided to see his play during the 2013–14 season.
 Once the season began, Eller was named the Second Star of the Week for the week ending on 6 October.
-He received this honor after factored in on five of Montreal's seven goals and becoming the third Canadiens player since 2002–03 to register three or more points in the team's season opener.
+He received this honor after factoring in on five of Montreal's seven goals and becoming the third Canadiens player since 2002–03 to register three or more points in the team's season opener.
 Eller also started the 2013–14 season shooting over 42% in his first five games before seeing his conversion rate fall toward his career average of 11.3%.
-In mid-October, Eller was transitioned from winger to center and he centered The Kid Line between Alex Galchenyuk and Brendan Gallagher.
+In mid-October, Eller was transitioned from winger to center and he centered the "Kid Line" between Alex Galchenyuk and Brendan Gallagher.
 While on this line, Eller tallied nine points in 13 games during the month of October and led the team in goals during the early stages of the season.
 Due to this, he surpassed his goal tally from the previous season in five less games by scoring his 9th of the season in a game against the Carolina Hurricanes on 31 December.
 Eller finished the regular season with 12 goals and 14 assists including two goals on the power play, one while shorthanded and scored three game-winning goals.
 He also led all Canadiens forwards with 130 hits and recorded 137 shots on goal, while averaging 15:57 of ice time per game.

 As the Canadiens qualified for the 2014 Stanley Cup playoffs, Eller continued to produce and set career-highs in games played, goals, assists, and points.
 During the first round of the playoffs, Eller amassed at least a point per game and finished with six points in five playoff games against the Tampa Bay Lightning.
-During game 1 of the second round against the Boston Bruins, Eller scored the first goal of the series to help lead the Canadiens to a win.
-They eventually fell to the New York Rangers in game 6 of the Eastern Conference finals.
+During game one of the second round against the Boston Bruins, Eller scored the first goal of the series to help lead the Canadiens to a win.
+They eventually fell to the New York Rangers in game six of the Eastern Conference finals.
 On 24 July 2014, Eller signed a four-year, $13 million contract extension with the Canadiens.

 Following the signing of his contract extension, Eller spent six weeks in his hometown of Copenhagen before returning to Montreal to resume his daily workouts at the Bell Sports Complex.
 Once the 2014–15 season began, Eller centered Jiří Sekáč and Brandon Prust through the first half of the season but when his production began to wane, his name was flown around to be traded.
 However, he remained with the team and played with Devante Smith-Pelly and Jacob de la Rose over the final six games of the season.
 While with his new linemates, Eller snapped a 14-game goalless streak on 7 March and combined for numerous shots on net and hits.